Williams College is affiliated with the Columbia University Combined Plan in Liberal Arts and Engineering.

 Sample 3-2 Course Schedule for a Physics Major

 This sample schedule is just an example.
 It is important to start taking mathematics and science courses right away as a first year student.
 Also, look for overlaps between the Williams requirements and the Columbia prerequisites.
 For example ECON 110 at Williams fulfills the economics requirement and part of the Humanities and Social Sciences requirement at Columbia, while also fulfilling one of the three Division II courses required at Williams.

 - When do I apply to the Combined Plan?

 For the 3-2 program you would apply to Columbia in December or January of your third year at Williams.
-In 2017 the application deadline is February 15.
 Although this application process takes place late in your time at Williams, you must plan your Williams courses carefully beginning with the first semester of your first year.

 - Can Advanced Placement (AP) or International Baccalaureate (IB) courses count toward the Columbia prerequisites?

-- Can I study abroad junior year and also apply to the Combined Plan?
+- Can I study abroad and also apply to the Combined Plan?

 - Will my Williams financial aid follow me to Columbia?

 Typically yes, for the first year, because it is considered a Study Away year.
 You should consult both the Study Away and Financial Aid offices for their most up-to-date policies.
 Any years after your first 4 years of college are not covered by Williams financial aid, and you will need to apply for financial aid from the appropriate dual-degree program.
 Your Columbia or Dartmouth financial aid offers may or may not match your Williams financial aid.

 - Can international students apply to the Combined Plan?